 Here are 5 of the biggest mistakes you can make when trying to leaf peep in the Smoky Mountains

 Each fall, the Smoky Mountains explode in a kaleidoscope of color.
 When you live here, it’s a gradual process.
 It sneaks up on you.
 For months the mountains are a verdant green, and then you start to see spots of rusty reds and vibrant yellows.
-And then, as you’re driving around running errands or commuting to work, you realize you’re surrounded by color.
+As you’re driving around running errands or commuting to work, you realize you’re surrounded by color.
 You know that you have accidentally gone leaf-peeping.

 But if you want to see the real show, you’ve got to get up into the mountains on a sunny day, find a place where the colors seem to jut up against the blue sky and it seems like the colors might just all run together.